JacobBumgarner/Lee94-Skeletonization-Animation/README.md

-# Lee94 Skeletonization Animation
+## Lee94 Skeletonization Animation
 I've always wanted to visualize the stages of volume skeletonization.
+I've done that here using PyVista!

 I decided to create a bit of code that easily allows for visualization of the stages of skeletonization using the Lee et. al 1994 medial axis thinning algorithm.